Candida Brush

 Candida Brush is the Franklin W. Olin Professor of Entrepreneurship at Babson College.
+She is one of the founders of the Diana Project at Babson.
+As a founding scholar of the Diana Project (aka the Diana Group), she was awarded the Global Award for Entrepreneurship Research in 2007.
+She researches women's entrepreneurship.

 Education

 She graduated from University of Colorado Boulder, with a BA Spanish and Latin American Studies, Boston College Carroll School of Management, with an MBA Marketing and Entrepreneurship. and Boston University, with a PhD Strategy & Policy.

 She received an Honorary PhD Business & Economics from Jonkoping University, Jonkoping, Sweden.